lysoi/waf_example/cplusplus/ex1/readme.md

+# The hello world example for buiding C/C++ project with waf build system.
-# To build the project
+To build the project
 ```
     chmod 777 waf.py
     ./waf.py configure